Weak approximation for cubic hypersurfaces: introduction

 We conclude this introduction by explaining the idea of the proof.
 First of all, by choosing a Lefschetz pencil and using standard facts about weak approximation, one reduces to prove weak approximation for cubic surfaces.

 There are two new ingredients in the proof.
 The first one is local.
-The observation is that when the central fiber is a cone over an irreducible elliptic curve or non-normal (i.e. the worst degenerate case for families of cubic surfaces, see \ref{Corti}), one can make a ramified base change and a birational modification so that the new central fiber has at worst du Val singularities.
-One just need to keep track of the Galois action to get back to the original family.
+The observation is that when the central fiber is a cone over an irreducible plane cubic curve or non-normal (i.e. the worst degenerate case for families of cubic surfaces, see \ref{Corti}), one can make a ramified base change and a birational modification so that the new central fiber has at worst du Val singularities.
+One just needs to keep track of the Galois action to get back to the original family.
 The singularities have been greatly improved during this process.

 The second new idea is global and geometric.
-Given a local formal section we want to approximate, say $\whts$, we choose a section $s$, whose restriction to the formal neighborhood gives a formal section $\whts_0$.
+Given a local formal section that we want to approximate, say $\whts$, we choose a section $s$, whose restriction to the formal neighborhood gives a formal section $\whts_0$.
 Then the two formal sections determine a unique line $\wht{L}$, which intersects the family at a third local formal section $\whts'$.
 One can find a line $L$ defined over the function field, which contains the rational point corresponding to the section $s$, and approximate $\wht{L}$ to order $N$ (i.e. weak approximation for the space of lines containing $s$).
 The line $L$ (generally speaking) intersects the family at $s$ and a degree $2$ multisection $\sigma$.

-The next step is to deform $\sigma$ so that it approximate the formal sections $\whts_0$ and $\whts'$.
+The next step is to deform $\sigma$ so that it approximates the formal sections $\whts_0$ and $\whts'$.
 This is equivalent to a special case of weak approximation after a degree $2$ base change.
-However, the multisection $\sigma$ already approximate $\whts'$ (even though we have no control on this formal section) to order $N$.
-Thus one only need to approximate $\whts_0$, which comes from the section and can be carefully chosen to lie in the smooth locus of the fibration (Lemma \ref{lem:smoothlocus}) so that weak approximation is possible (by the local approach, i.e. the study of singular fibers).
+However, the multisection $\sigma$ already approximates $\whts'$ (even though we have no control on this formal section) to order $N$.
+Thus one only needs to approximate $\whts_0$, which comes from the section and can be carefully chosen to lie in the smooth locus of the fibration (Lemma \ref{lem:smoothlocus}) so that weak approximation is possible (by the local approach, i.e. the study of singular fibers).